openaps/docs/docs/getting-started/openaps.md

 ### Installing from source

 It's possible to use the package manager to install development branches.
 If you are hacking on the code, you'll need a way to develop using versions you control.
-Here's a quick way to do that.
-Before running the following script, you need to run the one above first:
+Here's a quick way to do that:

 `curl -s https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-src.sh | bash -`